 O-GlcNAcylation is closely related to cell growth and development[13].
 Abnormal changes of O-GlcNAcylation may lead to tumor transformation of CRC cells[14].
 In addition to genetic, metabolic, and proteomic characteristics, O-GlcNAcylation is a major factor in colon differentiation and CRC occurrence[15].
 Studies have shown that the malignant transformation changes the O-GlcNAcylation mechanism of cells and affects the function of carcinogenic receptors involved in the control of cell proliferation and differentiation[16].
 In CRC cells, the activation of Thr58 of proto-oncogene c-Myc may increase the level of O-GlcNAcylation, and the increase in O-GlcNAcylation level can inhibit the phosphorylation modification at the same site, thus blocking the degradation of c-Myc, maintaining the high-level expression of c-Myc, and promoting the proliferation and differentiation of CRC cells[17].
 The O-GlcNAcylation of tumor suppressor gene p53 at the Ser149 site also promotes the growth of tumor cells[18].
 Since glucose is the precursor substrate in the reaction leading to UDP-GlcNAc, the level of O-GlcNAcylation is also increased along with the increase in glucose level in CRC cells, which is accompanied by a synchronous increase of glutamine fructose aminotransferase and OGT[19].
-In vitro studies showed that OGT could be repositioned to the DNA damage site and catalyze the O-GlcNAcylation reaction of histone H2AX, the mediator of DNA damage checkpoint 1 and histone H2A.
+In vitro studies showed that OGT could be repositioned to the deoxyribonucleic acid (DNA) damage site and catalyze the O-GlcNAcylation reaction of histone H2AX, the mediator of DNA damage checkpoint 1 and histone H2A.
 O-GlcNAcylation enhances double-strand break repair in vivo and in vitro and promotes the proliferation of cancer cells[20].
 OGT knockout is lethal in embryonic stem cells, embryonic fibroblasts, or tissues[21].
 Therefore, in the process of tumorigenesis, O-GlcNAcylation is likely to promote cell proliferation by regulating the cell cycle, leading to carcinogenesis[22].
 The fluctuation of O-GlcNAcylation has been correlated with the cell cycle—the lowest in the M phase, and the highest in G1/S and G2/M phases[23].
-Peng et al[24] reported that OGT-mediated O-GlcNAcylation plays an essential role in the activation of the Hippo Yap pathway, and found a new mechanism of extracellular nutrition signal-regulating the Hippo pathway and tumor growth[24].
+Peng et al[24] reported that OGT-mediated O-GlcNAcylation plays an essential role in the activation of the Hippo Yap pathway and found a new mechanism of extracellular nutrition signal regulating the Hippo pathway and tumor growth[24].

-The transcription factor Yin Yang 1 (YY1) plays an important role in different biological processes such as embryogenesis, cell proliferation and cancer progression[25].
+The transcription factor Yin Yang 1 (YY1) plays an important role in different biological processes such as embryogenesis, cell proliferation, and cancer progression[25].
 It has been proved to be a target for various post-translational modifications, including ubiquitination, acetylation, O-GlcNAcylation, S-nitrosation, etc. Ample data show that YY1 expression is not regulated in many cancers, and most of them are related to the clinical behavior of different types of tumors[26].
 Zhu et al[27] Have shown that YY1 stimulates the occurrence of CRC and increases the protein stability of YY1 through O-GlcNAcylation, which helps it play a proto oncogenic role in CRC[27].

 O-GlcNAcylation and stress of CRC cells